You could say attending the University of Arizona runs in Alexis Morales' family.

 "I told him, 'Don't worry about me, I'm going to the U of A. You're going to see all of us with a degree,'" Alexis recalls telling his father.

-Morales began his studies this fall as an electrical engineering major in the UA College of Engineering, though his path to Tucson hasn't always been easy.
+Morales began his studies this fall as an electrical and computer engineering major in the UA College of Engineering, though his path to Tucson hasn't always been easy.
 In high school, Morales became a three-season athlete, worked in the fields, and participated in 4-H and FFA, all fueled by one of his dad's mantras: Be the best that you can be.